Richie Furay: Buffalo Springfield

 In early February 1966, Furay successfully contacted Stills and flew out to Los Angeles to join the band that he was supposedly assembling.
 However, much to Furay's disappointment, the "band" at that point only consisted of Stills and himself.
 Though he considered going back to the East Coast, Furay ultimately decided to move into Stills' one-bedroom apartment in West Hollywood.
 For weeks, Furay rehearsed the parts and harmonies of Stills' new songs, many of which later appeared on Buffalo Springfield's debut album.
 On April 6, Furay and Stills accidentally encountered Neil Young and Bruce Palmer while the former was driving his 1953 Pontiac hearse on Sunset Boulevard.
-Shortly thereafter, Dewey Martin was added and the band settled on the name Buffalo Springfield.
+Shortly thereafter, Dewey Martin was added and the band settled on the name Buffalo Springfield, taken from a steamroller company merger based in Buffalo, New York and Springfield, Ohio.

 "You should have seen Richie on stage at the Whisky.
 He was a powerhouse.
 He was so excited, so happy, and so powerful.
 He would dance on his toes from one side of the stage to the other while singing and playing the guitar.
 Richie was incredible.
 I had never seen anything like it."